 As with any new skill, increase the challenge slowly.
 And every time you add a new complication, such as walking away from the jump, make things easier to set your dog up for success.
 For example, when you ask your dog to jump while you stand a distance away, go back to laying the bar on the ground.
 Manaton says that when the dog is performing the jump with the handler, the handler can then remove the leash and go back to the basics until the dog is consistently performing the jump on their own.

 What Are the Benefits of Participating in Rally?

 There are many benefits to participating in AKC Rally such as a better-behaved dog, the chance to meet like-minded people, and great exercise, along with the sheer fun of working and training with your dog.
 “You’ll enhance your bond with your dog, and dogs with basic obedience training are a joy to live with – interacting well with other people and dogs and responding well to household routines,” says Manaton.
 “The dog will be fun to take on walks or to the veterinarian or grooming appointments because they will be so well behaved.”

-You don’t have to be at the Master level either to benefit.
+You don’t have to be at Rally National Champion level either to benefit.
 Manaton says even the beginner skills are practical in everyday life.
 And although AKC Rally was designed for the traditional pet owner, Manaton says it can still be very challenging for those who enjoy higher levels of competition.
-“A stronger bond will be built between the handler and dog and as they become a ‘team,’ the handler will be amazed at how their dog will be able to read their body language and understand immediately what he is being asked to do without words.”
+“A stronger bond will be built between the handler and dog and as they become a ‘team,’ the handler will be amazed at how their dog will be able to read their body language and understand immediately what they are being asked to do without words.”